julietam/TEC_position_exam/docs/question_2_methodology_and_results.md

 ## Executive Summary

 This analysis develops a comprehensive predictive model to forecast CO2 emissions per capita based on socio-economic and environmental indicators, then applies the model to simulate the impact of a 10% GDP increase across 205 countries.
-The analysis demonstrates the complex, heterogeneous relationship between economic growth and emissions across different development stages.
+The analysis reveals the complex and heterogeneous relationship between economic growth and emissions across various development stages.

 **Key Accomplishments:**
 - **Model Performance**: Random Forest achieved exceptional predictive accuracy (R² = 0.996)